-Often called contour surveys, detail surveys, terrain surveys, topographic surveys or topo surveys, topographical surveys are laser-measured land surveys that gather data about natural and man-made features on your site with high accuracy, including the topography and elevation of your land.
+Often called contour surveys, detail surveys, terrain surveys, topographic surveys or topo surveys, topographical surveys are laser-measured land surveys that gather a comprehensive overview of accurate data about natural and man-made features on your proposed site with high accuracy, including the topography and elevation of your land.

-A topographical survey will also precisely locate all salient land features such as drainage ditches, existing buildings, service cover positions, site and spot levels, site boundaries, trees and tree positions, and walkways.
-We normally present this data digitally and in CAD format to present an accurate depiction of the land with all site features outlined, as well as features adjacent to the site.
+A topographical survey will also precisely locate all salient land features such as drainage ditches, existing buildings, service cover positions, site and spot levels, site boundaries, site sections, trees and tree positions, and walkways.
+We normally present this data digitally and in CAD format to formulate an accurate depiction and clear indication of the land with all site features outlined, as well as any features that are adjacent to the site.

 Benefits of a Topographic Survey

 Investing in your development is complex, and incorporating certain components will contribute to a successful end result.
 Through a quick and accurate topographic survey, you can significantly decrease the level of risk.

 The additional information gathered from a topographical survey gives you, your planning team and the local authority the insights needed about the land you are looking to build on.
 As with many circumstances, knowledge is power, so having not only the correct information but the correct information early will benefit your project in numerous ways.

 Other benefits of topographical surveys for planning projects include:

 - Giving a full picture of the land, including off-site and near-site land features that have the potential to constrain the development or present engineering difficulties, enabling more robust design work and affording some visibility of the most suitable construction methods.